BlackPythonDevs/blackpythondevs/policies/paying-for-things-and-getting-reimbursed.md

 # Paying for things and seeking reimbursement

-When spending money on behalf of Black Python Devs, ensure that all expenses are approved in writing and properly documented.
+All expenses made on behalf of Black Python Devs (BPD) must be approved in writing and documented before payment is processed.

-Also, send a quote for the expenses to the email address _treasury@blackpythondevs.com_, _leadership@blackpythondevs.com_, or the organizing team's email address.
+To start the approval process, send a quote for the expenses to one of the following:

+- treasury@blackpythondevs.com
+- leadership@blackpythondevs.com
+- the organizing team's email address

 ## Authorized purchase approvers

 The following roles have the authority to approve purchases:

-* Global Executor
+- Global Executor
-* Regional executor
+- Regional executor

 ## Authorized request types

-All purchases must be for the official business of Black Python Devs.
-Approved purchase examples include the following:
+All purchases must be for the official business of BPD.
+The following are examples of approved purchases:

-* approved event sponsorships
+- approved event sponsorships
-* paying for a software subscription for Black Python Devs
+- a software subscription for Black Python Devs
-* paying for a meal for everyone in a Black Python Devs Event (requires pre-approval) **Meetup pizza, Thai, Ice cream**
+- a meal for everyone in a Black Python Devs Event (requires pre-approval)
-* swag, booth Materials
+- swag, booth Materials

 ## How payment is handled

+BPD uses Ramp as its primary payment platform.
+The following sections describe each available payment method and when it applies.

-### WISE
+### Ramp

-You can request payment via Wise.
-This payment type is limited in all countries.

-Wise Payments require the following information:

-* email address or username associated with the account
+When a payment is approved, the recipient receives a payment link via email and enters their own payment details directly in Ramp.

+For sponsorship payments, the recipient must provide an invoice.
+For international sponsorship requests, BPD must also complete an Office of Foreign Assets Control (OFAC) check to confirm the payment complies with US law.

+If Ramp cannot process a payment due to country restrictions, BPD will work with the recipient to arrange an alternative.
+The following alternative payment methods may apply in that case:

+- PayPal
+- A trusted third party, who will enter their banking information into Ramp

 ### PayPal

-You can request payment via paypal.
-This is often the fastest way to recieve reimbursement but is limited in some countries.

-PayPal Payments require the following information:

-* email address or username connected to the PayPal account
+PayPal is an alternative when Ramp can't process payment to a recipient's country.
+To receive payment via PayPal, the recipient must provide the email address or username connected to their PayPal account

 ### Direct payment

-Direct payment is the preferred method.
-You can request an invoice to be paid by Black Python Devs.
-This is great when payment can be handled via wire transfer.

-All wire transfers require the following information:
+Direct payment applies when the recipient can receive payment via wire transfer.
+BPD pays the invoice directly, so the recipient does not pay out of pocket.

+For wire transfers, the recipient must provide the following:

-* account name
+- Account name
+- Home address
-* home address
+- Bank address
-* address of their bank
-* SWIFT code of their bank (if applicable)
+- SWIFT code (if applicable)
-* currency of their account
+- Account currency

 ### Member pays and is reimbursed

-Ensure you get approval before paying out of pocket.

-If you've been approved for an out-of-pocket purchase, you need to request a copy of the reimbursement form from `leadership@blackpythondevs.com`.
-Fill out the form and send it to `leadership@blackpythondevs.com`.
+If you pay out of pocket on behalf of BPD, you must get written approval before making the purchase.
+Receipts are required for all reimbursements, and reimbursements will be sent to recipients as determined by BPD.

+To request reimbursement after approval, take the following steps:

+1. Request a reimbursement form from `leadership@blackpythondevs.com`.
+2. Fill out the form and attach your receipts.
+3. Return the completed form to `leadership@blackpythondevs.com`.

+After your form is reviewed, Ramp will send you a payment link to collect your payment details and process the reimbursement.

 ## CHANGELOG:

 18 Nov 2025:
-* Removed references to treasurer role.
+- Removed references to treasurer role.
-* Moved form request and submission to only leadership@blackpythondevs.com.
+- Moved form request and submission to only leadership@blackpythondevs.com.
-* Updated text around payment reimbursement.
+- Updated text around payment reimbursement.
-* Add PayPal and Wise instructions
+- Added PayPal and Wise instructions.
+- Updated payment flow, include Ramp instructions, and remove Wise instructions.